-Tulane is currently a member of the Tuition Exchange Program (http://www.tuitionexchange.org), a consortium of over 530 colleges and universities that offer scholarships to the dependents of faculty and staff employed at member institutions.
-As a member of the consortium, Tulane has agreed to maintain a balance between the number of students sponsored by Tulane ("exports") and the number of scholarships awarded to students sponsored by other member institutions enrolling at Tulane ("imports").
+Tulane is currently a member of the Tuition Exchange Program (www.tuitionexchange.org), a consortium of over 500 colleges and universities, that offer scholarships to the dependents of faculty and staff employed at member institutions.
+As a member of the consortium, Tulane has agreed to maintain a balance between the number of students sponsored by Tulane (“exports”) and the number of Tuition Exchange scholarships awarded to admitted Tulane students sponsored by other member institutions (“imports”).
 Each year Tulane University determines a number of imports to be offered a scholarship by Tulane and the number of Tulane faculty and staff dependents who may be considered as export students from Tulane.
-Tuition Exchange scholarships are available for undergraduate study only.
+Tuition Exchange Scholarships are available for undergraduate study only.

 It is important to understand that Tuition Exchange Scholarships are competitive and not guaranteed.
-Students who are sponsored by Tulane are only eligible to compete for Tuition Exchange Scholarships at member institutions, and are not guaranteed either admission to a member institution nor the award of a Tuition Exchange Scholarship even if the student is admitted.
-It is important to understand that host institutions use their own criteria to determine the winners of Tuition Exchange Scholarships at their institutions and that the host institution determines the value of the scholarships that they award.
+Students who are sponsored by Tulane are only eligible to compete for Tuition Exchange Scholarships at member institutions and are not guaranteed either admission to a member institution or the award of a Tuition Exchange Scholarship even if the student is admitted.
+It is important to understand that host institutions use their own criteria to determine the winners of the Tuition Exchange Scholarships at their institutions, and that the host institution determines the value of the scholarships that they award.

-IMPORTANT: There are two deadlines that must be met with Tuition Exchange applications.
-Immediately ascertain the deadlines associated with each institution: in many cases, they are earlier than the deadline set by Tulane.
-An application must be processed by Tulane as well as the member institution for which application is made.
-The member institution for which application is made may set the application deadline much earlier (check with the school) than January 15.
-Export applications for students (dependent children or step-children of Tulane faculty and staff members) applying for initial or continuing sponsorship will be available by October 15 of the academic year before the year for which the scholarship is sought (for example, in October 2012 for a scholarship for the 2013-2014 academic year).
-Tuition Exchange Applications must be completed and submitted by January 15 to the Tuition Exchange Officer in the Tulane Financial Aid Office.
-Announcements regarding Tuition Exchange export sponsorship will be announced as soon as January 31.
+There are TWO DEADLINES that must be met with Tuition Exchange applications: one for the host school (import application) and one for Tulane (export application).
+Immediately obtain the import application deadlines associated with each host institution, which are in many cases earlier than the deadline set by Tulane!
+The member institution for which application is made may set their import application deadline much earlier (check with the school) than Tulane’s January 15 deadline.
+Export applications for students (dependent children or step-children of Tulane faculty and staff members) applying for initial or continuing scholarship will be available by October 15 of the academic year just prior to the academic year for which the scholarship is sought.
+For example: the scholarship application for the academic period of 2014 – 2015 will be available by October 15, 2013.
+Tuition Exchange Applications must be completed and submitted to the Office of University Financial Aid by January 15 in order to be considered for sponsorship.
+Announcements regarding Tuition Exchange Export Sponsorship will be made by January 31.

 Employees of Tulane seeking the Tuition Exchange Program sponsorship for their dependents must:

-At Tulane, dependents of qualified faculty and staff enrolling in college as full-time undergraduate level students are eligible to apply for participation in the Tuition Exchange Program.
-Dependents are defined as the biological, adopted, or stepchild of a qualified employee who is claimed as a dependent on the qualified parent's tax return.
+At Tulane, dependents of qualified faculty and staff, enrolling in college as full-time undergraduate level students are eligible to apply for participation in the Tuition Exchange Program.
+Dependents are defined as the biological, adopted or stepchild of a qualified employee and who is claimed as a dependent on the qualified parent’s tax return.
 Qualified employees include full-time faculty upon employment and full-time staff members after three years of continuous employment.

 All export students to be sponsored by Tulane must notify Tulane University by June 1 of their acceptance of a Tuition Exchange Scholarship at a member institution.
-A copy of the Tuition Exchange Award notice must be forwarded to the Tulane University Tuition Exchange Officer.
+A copy of the Tuition Exchange Award notice must be forwarded to the Tulane Tuition Exchange Liaison Officer in the Office of University Financial Aid.
 Students failing to provide this notice will have their certification withdrawn.

 Awards are made for one year only.
-Export renewal forms for dependents of Tulane employees must be completed each year by January 15 for the following academic year.
-Continued participation will depend on yearly re-certification for eligibility, on the student's good academic standing at the host institution, and on maintenance of the balance of the exchange.
+Export renewal forms for dependents of Tulane Employees must be completed each year by January 15 for the following academic year.
+Continued participation will depend on yearly re-certification for eligibility, on the student’s good academic standing and on the maintenance of the balance of the exchange.

 IMPORTS (Dependents of Faculty/Staff from Member Institutions Other than Tulane)